ucb-bar/dsptools/doc/Blackbox Compatibility.md

 ## Non-synthesizable operations that don't have Chisel number type equivalents (with Verilator support)

-> Note: These work with Verilator + FIRRTL interpreter, but can't be used with type classes.
+> Note: These work with Verilator or Treadle, but can't be used with type classes.

 * Ln
 * Log10